-At its October 20, 2017 joint meeting, the South Florida and Treasure Coast Regional Planning Councils adopted Resolution TCSF #17-01 encouraging: 1) the establishment and management of the Southeast Florida Coral Reef Ecosystem Conservation Area (SFCRECA); 2) adequate state funding for water quality monitoring and coral disease response projects; and 3) the South Florida Water Management District (SFWMD) and Florida Department of Environmental Protection (FDEP) to employ additional strategies to greatly reduce nutrient loading to the nearshore reefs (Attachment 1).
+At their October 20, 2017 joint meeting, the Treasure Coast and South Florida Regional Planning Councils adopted Resolution TCSF #17-01 encouraging: 1) the establishment and management of the Southeast Florida Coral Reef Ecosystem Conservation Area (SFCRECA); 2) adequate state funding for water quality monitoring and coral disease response projects; and 3) the South Florida Water Management District (SFWMD) and Florida Department of Environmental Protection (FDEP) to employ additional strategies to greatly reduce nutrient loading to the nearshore reefs (Attachment 1).

-Both Councils are continuing to work on these initiatives with local, state, and federal agency staff and elected officials, recently forming a Joint Committee on the Southeast Florida Coral Reef Tract.
-With this memorandum, Council staff seeks to update Council on continuing efforts and to request authorization to continue work on these initiatives with federal, state, and local partners.
+Throughout the year, both Councils continued working on these initiatives with local, state, and federal agency staff and elected officials, and formed a Joint Committee on the Southeast Florida Coral Reef Tract.
+With this memorandum, staff seeks to update Council on its continuing efforts and to request the Councils execute a joint resolution urging Florida's Governor and Legislature to establish a long-term, recurring revenue source to provide adequate and flexible funding for coral reef disease response and to better address harmful environmental conditions enabling the disease epidemic that is critically damaging the Florida Reef Tract.